cryptonetlab/retriev/PAPER.md

-# Retrieval Pinning
+# Retrieval Assurance Protocol (Retriev.org)

-Last update: 21st July 2022
+Last update: 7th Dec 2022

 ## Short Intro

 :globe_with_meridians: **Context**: We consider the setting of a decentralized storage network.
 That is, we have clients who delegate the storage of their file to a network of storage providers.

 :bomb: **Problem**: We focus on the problem of having a  "retrievability assurance" for such storage service.
 Specifically, the key question we looked at is: how can clients delegating storage be confident that the data can be retrieved from the network (ie, the guaranteed retrieval problem)?